sebastianspicker/otherlight/README.md

 A working tree for exoplanet-exomoon-simulation with an evolving implementation history.

 ## Overview
-exoplanet-exomoon-simulation records the stable project shape and the work still worth checking.
+exoplanet-exomoon-simulation documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Lifecycle stage: maintenance.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
-- Merged scattered vitest guidance into the docs.
+- Merged scattered pnpm guidance into the docs.

-- The document now favors checked behavior over exploratory notes.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Use the next review to check behavior before adding surface area.